-When Financial Mindfulness interviewed a dozen people in Hyde Park Sydney while gathering footage for a marketing video, every person we spoke to believed financial stress was all around them.
+Financial Mindfulness interviewed a dozen people in Hyde Park Sydney while gathering footage for a marketing video, every person we spoke to believed financial stress was all around them.

-Most understood that financial stress could cause, or at least be associated with other problems in our lives, from depression to anger, insomnia, affecting our concentration and lower productivity at work, and things like social isolation.
+Most understood that financial stress could cause, or at least be associated with, other problems in our lives, from depression to anger, insomnia, affecting our concentration and lower productivity at work, and things like social isolation.

-But there was little consensus among the people we spoke to – and a sense of helplessness – about how to help someone suffering from financial stress: answers ranged from providing financial advice to planning, to lending money through to just listening.
+But there was little consensus among the people we spoke to – and a sense of helplessness – about how to help someone suffering from financial stress: answers ranged from providing financial advice to lending money through to just listening.

 Belief 1 – Financial stress is just another type of stress, and stress is normal (so get over it)

+Broadly speaking, stress is a physiological reaction to stimulus and is not always bad.
 “Stress can be helpful and good when it motivates people to accomplish more,” says the American Institute of Stress, while pointing out stress is “a highly subjective phenomenon that it defies definition”.

+Technically, the word “stress” is interchangeable with “pressure”, and more often, we use stress when we really mean “distress” or “strain”.
 Financial stress is a reaction to pressure around money, which can quickly turn to distress.
-This is surely partly because – thanks to consumerism – Western society tells us acquiring new stuff is a sign of success.
-Who would disagree that, in a nutshell, we want more than we really need?
+This is undoubtedly partly because – thanks to consumerism – Western society tells us acquiring new stuff is a sign of success.
+Who would disagree that, in a nutshell, we want more than we need?

-One expert on financial stress in the United States, DR J. Galen Buckwalter has identified a syndrome called “acute financial stress disorder”.
+One expert on financial stress in the United States, DR J. Galen Buckwalter, has identified a syndrome called “acute financial stress disorder”.
 Think of all the drivers: credit cards, loan and especially mortgage repayments, stress-relief spending and for people on lower incomes, basics like food, heating and rent.